 Select two additional General Education courses from two different Areas (1-7).
-Students who do not place into English 1120 may apply the credit hours from the prerequisite English 1110 (or the equivalent English 1110Y or English 1110Z) to help fulfill Area 8 requirements.
+Students who do not place into English 1120 may apply the credit hours from the prerequisites English 1110 or English 1110Y to help fulfill Area 8 requirements.

 ADDITIONAL MATHEMATICS AND STATISTICS (3 CREDIT HOURS)